amitlals/SAP-RPT-1-OSS-App-playground/README.md

 - **Lightweight**: CPU with context size 2048, bagging factor 1

 The application automatically detects available resources and adjusts settings accordingly.

-## Deployment

-### GitHub Pages

-Since Gradio requires a Python backend, GitHub Pages deployment requires alternative approaches:

-1. **GitHub Actions**: Set up a workflow to run the Gradio app as a service
-2. **Alternative Hosting**: Deploy to platforms that support Python web apps:
-   - Hugging Face Spaces (recommended for Gradio apps)
-   - Streamlit Cloud
-   - Heroku
-   - Railway
-   - Render

-### Deploy to Hugging Face Spaces

-The easiest way to deploy this Gradio app is using Hugging Face Spaces:

-1. Create a new Space on [Hugging Face Spaces](https://huggingface.co/spaces)
-2. Select "Gradio" as the SDK
-3. Push this repository to your Space
-4. Add your `HUGGINGFACE_TOKEN` as a secret in Space settings
-5. The app will automatically deploy

-See `.github/workflows/deploy.yml` for deployment configuration examples.

 ## Project Structure